Lab: Observed behaviour over 82 cycles in London

 credits when used

 The split isn’t even.
 Most months complete through a small number of cafés and pubs, with chains filling in the rest.
-Other venues appear occasionally but don’t persist.
+Other venues appear only occasionally.

 What determines the outcome